Zarruk16/try-on/README.md

 # Chrono Stride AR

-Chrono Stride AR is a mobile‑first web application that overlays a 3D shoe on your foot in real time.
-It is built with Next.js App Router and Three.js, optimized for running locally and via a secure tunnel on phones.

 ## Features
 - Real‑time camera preview with overlay anchors
 - 3D shoe rendering with rotation alignment